IBE160/SG-Pre-terminal/docs/sprint-artifacts/1-1-initialize-project-structure.md

 ## Story

 As a developer,
-I want to initialize the codebase using the full-stack starter template, so that we have a consistent and pre-configured foundation for development.
+I want to manually initialize the codebase with a standard FastAPI backend and SvelteKit frontend, so that we have a consistent and configured foundation for development.

 ## Acceptance Criteria

 1.  **Given** the project's approved tech stack (FastAPI, SvelteKit)
-2.  **When** the `cookiecutter` command is executed with the specified template
+2.  **When** the manual setup process is completed
 3.  **Then** the project directory is created with separate `frontend` and `backend` folders
 4.  **And** all initial dependencies for both frontend and backend are installed and ready.

 ## Tasks / Subtasks

-- [x] Task 1: Execute the `cookiecutter` command to scaffold the project.
-(AC: 2)
-- [x] Task 2: Verify the creation of `frontend` and `backend` directories.
+- [x] Task 1: Manually create `backend` and `frontend` directories.
 (AC: 3)
+- [x] Task 2: Initialize a FastAPI project in the `backend` directory using `uv`.
+(AC: 4)
-- [x] Task 3: Run `npm install` in the `frontend` directory and `pip install -r requirements.txt` in the `backend` directory to confirm dependencies are installable.
+- [x] Task 3: Initialize a SvelteKit project in the `frontend` directory using `npm create`.
+(AC: 4)
+- [x] Task 4: Install all dependencies for both projects.
 (AC: 4)

 ## Dev Notes